Domain Persistence AdminSDHolder

 AdminSDHolder

-Active Directory Domain Services uses AdminSDHolder, protected groups and Security Descriptor propagator (SD propagator or SDPROP for short) to secure privileged users and groups from unintentional modification.
+Active Directory Domain Services uses AdminSDHolder, protected groups, and Security Descriptor propagator (SD propagator or SDPROP for short).
+To secure privileged users and groups from unintentional modification.
 Unlike most objects in the Active Directory domain, which are owned by the Administrators group, AdminSDHolder is owned by the Domain Admins group.

-Read from here for more detail.
+Read from here for more details.

 AdminSDHolder Persistence Attack